Burn Injuries at Work

 Why Choose Leonard Law Group?

-Burn injuries are extremely serious, and if you or someone you love was burned at work, you may have a right to certain workers’ compensation benefits.
-Our experienced workers’ comp attorneys at Leonard Law Group understand what you are going through, and we want to help make the legal process as easy as possible so that you can focus on recovering from your injury.
-Since 1995, our firm has worked tirelessly to advocate for the rights of the injured, securing more than $500 million in settlements and verdicts on behalf of our clients.
-Our lawyers are committed to providing each client with comprehensive legal help and guidance from the moment they file a worker’s comp claim to the day they collect their rightful benefits.
+Burn injuries are extremely serious, and if you or someone you love was burned at work, you may have a right to certain Workers’ Compensation benefits.
+Our experienced Workers’ Comp attorneys at Leonard Law Group understand what you are going through, and we want to help make the legal process as easy as possible so that you can focus on recovering from your injury.
+Since 1996, our firm has worked tirelessly to advocate for the rights of the injured, securing more than $750,000,000 in settlements and verdicts on behalf of our clients.
+Our lawyers are committed to providing each client with comprehensive legal help and guidance from the moment they file a Worker’s Comp claim to the day they collect their rightful benefits.

 Common Work-Related Burn Injuries